Letter: TV shows today are, quite literally, too dark

 It could be blamed on Vladimir Putin, but that seems like something a 70-plus guy wouldn’t accept.
 At least, not yet.

-So, if the Tulsa World readers have an answer for this, please share it.
+So, if the Owasso Reporter readers have an answer for this, please share it.